Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

-Light the incense charcoal and the candles.
+- Light the incense charcoal and the candles.
 Dim the overhead lights.

-Sprinkle some incense on the coals.
+- Sprinkle some incense on the coals.

-Sit down and relax for a few minutes, focusing on your breath.
+- Sit down and relax for a few minutes, focusing on your breath.

-Stare at the wolf’s image and allow it to completely engage you.
+- Stare at the wolf’s image and allow it to completely engage you.
 Think of the Two candles as the gate posts—the threshold to the spirit world.

-Go into a meditation, turning on the music if desired.
+- Go into a meditation, turning on the music if desired.

 Visualize yourself walking down a forest path at night.
 In one hand, you carry a torch.
 The torch burns bright with ethereal light—the very essence of the element of fire.
 As long as you carry this torch you will be protected, warding off any and all malevolent spirits.
-In your other hand, you carry the plate of meat in order to attract a wolf spirit.
+In your other hand, carry the plate of meat in order to attract a wolf spirit.

 The forest is alive, and occasionally you catch a fleeting glimpse of curious onlookers.
 In the distance you hear the haunting cries of the wolf, prowling and hunting in the night.
 Above you, in the sky, hangs a perfect crescent moon.